metauni/metauni.github.io/about/index.md

     FAQ and guiding principles
 ---

-Metauni is an institution of higher learning, founded at the beginning of 2021.
+Metauni is a self-aware institution of higher learning, founded at the beginning of 2021.
 This is a working document which aims to explain what is going on here.
 We are a community of scholars who meet in a virtual world based in Roblox.
 In 2021 these meetings were organised around [events](https://metauni.org/posts/events/events).
 Since the beginning of 2022 our activities can be organised into the following categories:

 * **Seminars**: we meet every week for seminars, see the [main page](https://www.metauni.org) for the current schedule and links to the pages for individual seminars, and for recordings see the [YouTube channel](https://www.youtube.com/@_metauni).

-* **Infrastructure**: we have written substantial libraries of our own code including [metaboard](https://github.com/metauni/metaboard), our multiplayer in-world blackboards, and other projects.
+We have written substantial libraries of our own code including [metaboard](https://github.com/metauni/metaboard), our multiplayer in-world blackboards, and other projects.
 Most of this is being released as open source.
 See the [Tech page](/about/tech) for more information.

-* **Classes**: we have run several free 8-week classes, one on algebraic geometry ([MAG](https://www.metauni.org/mag)) and another on theoretical computer science and category theory ([SoC](https://www.metauni.org/soc)).
-We will be running more.
+We have run several free 8-week classes, one on algebraic geometry ([MAG](https://www.metauni.org/mag)) and another on theoretical computer science and category theory ([SoC](https://www.metauni.org/soc)).

 Metauni uses [Roblox](https://www.roblox.com/) for the 3D virtual environment with voice chat and [Discord](https://www.discord.com) for community discussion and organisation.